SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 ## Notes

-The table rows are updated with 1000 rows at the time.
+The table rows are updated with 1000 rows at a time.
 This limitation is in place in order to avoid a possible negative effect on DataMiner performance.